Arts & Humanities in the Digital Age

 Students are required to bring their own laptop computer (a tablet is not sufficient for the computing needs of the course).
 Preliminary reading materials will be distributed in advance of the course and may include the installation of specific software packages.

-Building Blocks for DH Basics: Digitisation and Metadata Creation (Paul Gooding, University of East Anglia)
+Building Blocks for DH: Digitisation and Metadata Creation (Paul Gooding, University of East Anglia)

 Digital Humanities research has benefited from an explosion in digitisation of materials over recent years.
-This session will therefore introduce students to the methods for producing this data, focusing on the digitisation of cultural and heritage materials in academia, and the library, archive, museums and galleries sector.
+This session will therefore introduce students to the methods for producing this data, focusing on the digitisation of cultural and heritage materials for academic research in the library, archive, museums and galleries sector.
 It will take students through the process for digitising materials for research, explaining the fundamentals of selecting materials for digitisation, undertaking 2D digitisation of archival materials, and storing and preserving digitised materials.
-It will also demonstrate the importance of metadata (effectively data about data) in allowing innovative approaches to the analysis of humanities materials: this will include a practical workshop where we will use reference management software as an example of metadata creation tools that can then be used to undertake bibliographic analysis using commonly available software programmes.
+It will also demonstrate the importance of metadata (effectively data about data) in allowing innovative approaches to the analysis of humanities materials.
 By the end of the session students will have an awareness of the complete digitisation lifecycle, be familiar with key technologies, and have practical experience of creating metadata to support research.

 Introduction to Information Visualisation (Mia Ridge, British Library)